Single-Sample Prophet Inequalities via Greedy-Ordered Selection: From a -Partition to Single-Sample Prophet Inequalities

-\begin{customTheorem} For any matroid $\Mat$ that satisfies an $\alpha$-partition property for some $\alpha \geq 1$, there exists a ${2\alpha}$-competitive policy for the corresponding \sspi~problem.
-Further, if the $\alpha$-partitioning can be performed in polynomial time, then the policy is also efficient. \end{customTheorem}
+\begin{theorem} For any matroid $\Mat$ that satisfies an $\alpha$-partition property for some $\alpha \geq 1$, there exists a ${2\alpha}$-competitive policy for the corresponding \sspi~problem.
+Further, if the $\alpha$-partitioning can be performed in polynomial time, then the policy is also efficient. \end{theorem}

 \begin{proof}

 Given any matroid $\Mat = (E,\I)$ which satisfies an $\alpha$-partition property, we describe how to construct a simple $2\alpha$-competitive policy for the \sspi{} on $\Mat$.
 The policy proceeds in two phases: (Offline phase) We construct a simple partition matroid $\Mat'=(E',\I')$ from $\Mat$, using its $\alpha$-partition property.
 For each element $e \in S\subset E$ that needs to be observed by the transformation, we feed the corresponding sample $s_e$.
 Let $\bigcup_{l \in [k]} E_l = E'$ be the constructed partition.
 For each group $E_l$ of $\Mat'$, we set a threshold $\tau_l = \max_{e \in E_l} s_e$, equal to the value of the largest sample of the elements included in $E_l$.
 Finally, we initialize $I=\emptyset$.
 (Online phase) For each element $e\in E$ arriving in adversarial order, we immediately reject it (without even observing the associated reward), if $e \notin E'$.
 Otherwise, assuming that $e\in E_l$ for some $l \in [k]$, we accept $e$ and add it to $I$ if and only if (i) $I \cap E_l = \emptyset$ (i.e., no other element in $E_l$ has been accepted so far) and (ii) the reward satisfies $r_e > \tau_l$.